In a hurry? Our top choice for the best DeLonghi espresso machine is the DeLonghi ESAM3300 Magnifica.

 - Few choices for brewing or steaming milk

-- Small water tank, which means you’ll have to refill often
+- Small water tank capacity, which means you’ll have to refill often

 - Manual milk steamer, you’ll have to steam milk yourself